lsst-sitcom/sitcomtn-037/index.rst

 FAFF has shown that item 1 is feasible, which was presented in the `Potential Paths for Implementation`_ subsection of `Deliverable 2: Rapid Analysis Calculated Metrics`_, albeit with a limited number of detectors.
 The full focal plane sensing use-case suffers the same limitations of the rapid analysis framework, and has an increased computational load.
-Limiting the number of sensors is possible and discussions are on-going with the AOS group.

-..
-FIXME - add more info about this use-case
+Currently, the full analysis takes approximately 3 minutes using 2-cores per chip on Antu, and is independent of location.
+However, moving Antu to the summit enables this processing to occur in the event of an outage to the base.
+Speeding up this process, if required, would necessitate processing the data at the USDF, which is planning real-time support for commissioning (see `RTN-021 <rtn-021.lsst.io>`_).
+Although this does not explicitly include donut analysis, the cluster is fully capable of doing so and would not be running other real-time analysis at that time.
+A trigger to process the AOS data would be required, how this would get accomplished is under investigation.
+Discussions are currently ongoing with Richard Dubois to better define the needed support and required timeline(s).

-Therefore, FAFF ultimately recommends moving Antu to the summit.
+Therefore, FAFF ultimately recommends moving Antu to the summit; the technical details are currently being captured in `ITTN-061 <ittn-061.lsst.io>`_.
 This will add functionality in the case of an outage and decreases the workload of cluster management and maintenance by co-locating the hardware and removing one set of services.
 If the compute load is insufficient to perform all rapid analysis tasks, then we can either augment the number of machines, or reduce the number of detectors that are processed in the pipeline.
+In discussions with both the AOS and Science Verification teams, using ~50% of the detector has not been met with any resistance.
-If full-focal plane wavefront sensing requires more compute, we recommend moving that processing to the USDF, or if the calculation becomes truly critical to operations, accept the additional overhead associated with performing the calculation on fewer machines.
+If full-focal plane wavefront sensing requires more compute, we recommend moving that processing to the USDF and developing an automatic trigger mechanism.
+In the case where the link to USDF is lost, it will be required to accept the additional overhead associated with performing the calculation on fewer machines on Antu [#]_, which is the originally baselined plan.

+.. [#] A single full focal plane analysis currently takes ~3 min with 2 cores per chip.
+Note that Rapid analysis does not need to be run on these images, thus saving compute time, but it is important to make sure the processes are setup such that they do not compete.

+..
+RA triggers same as PP.
+..
+Working on getting data processed via SFP.
+..
+AOS trigger could be by via OCPS but could be different.

 .. _Deliverable 6: